British Citizenship for Canadian citizens

 Adoption – If you are a child, whether born abroad to foreign nationals or to British citizens in the United Kingdom, under the age of 18 when the adoption order is made by a court in the UK.

-Naturalisation – You are currently residing in the UK on a valid visa with the intention of naturalising as a British Citizen.
+Naturalisation – You are currently residing in the UK on a valid visa, indefinite leave to remain or settled status with the intention of naturalising as a British citizen.

 Marriage –You are married to a British citizen or in a civil partnership with a British citizen and you have lived in the UK for the last three years under indefinite leave to remain or settled status under the EU Settlement Scheme.
 In this situation, you will be eligible to apply immediately for British citizenship.